Deep probabilistic programming

 Another project we work on is deep generative models of protein evolution.

-Draupnir, also implemented in Pyro, is a
+Draupnir, also implemented in Pyro, is a deep probabilistic model of protein evolution

-ancestral sequence reconstruction.
+that can be used for ancestral sequence reconstruction.
 The model makes use of a tree-structured

 Ornstein-Uhlenbeck process, obtained from a given phylogenetic tree, as